jallen2034/passwordKeeperSpringBoot/README.md

 - Enhance the project by migrating away from Create-React-App and adopting Next.js.
 This will unlock server-side rendering (SSR) capabilities and a host of other features, taking the user experience to the next level.
 - Write unit tests for my API using Junit.
+- Write tests for my components on the frontend using the React Testing Library + jest.
 - Set up a CI pipeline for testing.
 - Clean up clutter/unnecessary files in the repo.
 - Refactor backend Java code to be more clear and readable.